Online Maximum Matching with Recourse: Introduction

-\paragraph*{Related work} Several online optimization problems have been studied under the recourse setting.
+Several online combinatorial optimization problems have been studied under recourse settings.
 The broad objective is to quantify the trade-off between the competitive ratio and a measure on the modifications allowed on the solution.
 Some representative examples include online problems such as minimum spanning trees and TSP~\cite{MegowSkutella:16:The-power}, Steiner trees~\cite{GuptaKumar:14:Deletions,GuGupta:16:The-power}, knapsack problems~\cite{Han:2009aa,IwamaTaketomi:02:Removable}, assignment problems in bipartite unweighted graphs~\cite{GuptaKumar:14:Maintaining}, and general packing problems~\cite{AvitabileMathieu:13:Online}.
 In the remainder of this section we review work related to online maximum matching.